rochus-keller/Oberon/README.md

 Follow these steps if you want to build OberonViewer yourself:

-1. Create a directory; let's call it BUILD_DIR
+1. Make sure a Qt 5.x (libraries and headers) version compatible with your C++ compiler is installed on your system.
-1. Download the Oberon source code from https://github.com/rochus-keller/Oberon/archive/master.zip and unpack it to the BUILD_DIR; rename the subdirectory to "Oberon".
+1. Download the Oberon source code from https://github.com/rochus-keller/Oberon/archive/master.zip and unpack it.
-1. Goto the BUILD_DIR/Oberon subdirectory and execute `QTDIR/bin/qmake OberonViewer.pro` (see the Qt documentation concerning QTDIR).
+1. Goto the unpacked directory and execute `QTDIR/bin/qmake OberonViewer.pro` (see the Qt documentation concerning QTDIR).
 1. Run make; after a couple of seconds you will find the executable in the build directory.

 Alternatively you can open OberonViewer.pro using QtCreator and build it there.